Department Head: Juergen Hahn

 Biomolecular Science and Engineering

-Biomolecular science is one area in the life sciences which focuses on the understanding of cellular processes at the molecular level and modifications of extracellular matrix.
-Developing an understanding and using this knowledge for manipulating cell and matrix processes in order to predict, prevent, or ameliorate medical conditions are key components of biomolecular science and engineering.
+Biomolecular science is one area in the life sciences which focuses on the understanding of cellular processes at the molecular level and modifications of extracellular matrix (ECM).
+Developing an understanding and using this knowledge for manipulating cell and matrix processes in order to predict, prevent or ameliorate medical conditions are key components of biomolecular science and engineering.
 Research in biomolecular science deals with applications including drug development and delivery, proteomics, and tissue engineering.

 The musculoskeletal well-being of aging individuals is a key factor affecting quality of life.
-As medical advances continue to extend people’s lifespans, diseases of the musculoskeletal system are a significant threat to independence and lifestyle.
-Thus, a better understanding of the mechanobiology and biomechanics of the musculoskeletal system are key for the development of better therapeutic approaches, engineered tissues, and medical devices which target degenerated or injured tissues.
-In response to this critical need, Rensselaer faculty are investigating, modeling and/or regenerating bone, cartilage, intervertebral discs, muscle, tendon, ligament, and skin.
-This program promotes musculoskeletal research and discovery from molecules to tissues to animals to humans.
-It brings together and prepares future biomedical engineers with expertise in multiscale biomechanics, biomaterials, cell and tissue engineering, in vivo models, stem cells and regenerative medicine, and proteomics.
+As medical advances continue to extend people’s lifespans, the need for musculoskeletal engineering becomes paramount.
+In response to this critical need, Rensselaer faculty are investigating, modeling and/or regenerating bone, cartilage, intervertebral discs, muscle, tendon, ligament and skin.
+This program promotes musculoskeletal research and discovery from molecules to mice to humans.
+We bring together and prepare future musculoskeletal engineers with expertise in multiscale biomechanics, biomaterials, cell and tissue engineering, in vivo matrix injury models, stem cells and regenerative medicine, and proteomics.

 Systems biology is the coordinated study of biological systems, at the cellular, organ, or whole body level, which aims at achieving a systems-level understanding of biological processes.
 Systems biology lies at the interface of engineering, computer science, and molecular/cell biology and involves sophisticated computational and high-throughput experimental approaches.
-One of the key outcomes of systems biology is the development of biomedical models describing the system which can lead to precision medicine approaches to tailor treatments to individuals.
-Health care analytics makes use of similar Big Data approaches as systems biology, but the focus is on extracting knowledge about diseases and intervention strategies from extremely large data sets such as those maintained by hospitals and health care providers.
+One of the key outcomes of systems biology is the development of biomedical models describing the system.
+These models can be used to test hypotheses in silico, or to design drug targets or intervention strategies.

 Cramer, S.—Ph.D.
 (Yale University); expert in the fields of chromatographic bioprocessing and separation science (Joint with Materials Engineering).